 Regardless of which role you are interested in, including regulars, specials, PCSO, staff, agency, volunteers, cadet leaders, cadets, interns, apprentices and those working for us indirectly, like contractors, everyone is required to go through a police vetting process and in some cases, an additional national security vetting process.
 These processes continue at regular intervals throughout your career.

-If you have not lived in the UK all your life, you [and in some cases your associates, see 4, below] will need to have what is known as a ‘checkable history’, this generally means that you/they must have been resident in the UK for at least the last 3 years.
+If you have not lived in the UK all your life, you (and in some cases your associates) will need to have what is known as a ‘checkable history’, this generally means that you / they must have been resident in the UK for at least the last three years.
 In some cases this will need to be a longer period and in others it may be a shorter period.

 There are four main areas in police vetting;

-1. Your criminality/offending [if any] including allegations of criminality/offending.
+- your criminality / offending (if any) including allegations of criminality / offending.
 This includes a criminal record check but also, for example, if you were arrested but released with No Further Action.
 Also a variety of other disposals; Fixed Penalty Notice, Police Information Notice, Penalty Notice for Disorder, etc. Having a criminal record per se, may not be a reason for us to refuse your vetting clearance.

-4. Your association to those involved in offending or past offending [if any] including allegations of criminality/offending.
-By association we mean the people you live with, your family [parents, children, brothers/sisters, etc] and your friends/acquaintances.
+- your association to those involved in offending or past offending (if any) including allegations of criminality / offending.
+By association we mean the people you live with, your family (parents, children, brothers / sisters, etc) and your friends / acquaintances.

 The background checks that we conduct far exceed those conducted for the Disclosure and Barring Service (DBS) [formally Criminal Records Bureau (CRB)].
 We search many national and local information databases, so it is essential that you are open, honest and transparent with us when completing the initial application form and also the vetting questionnaire form.